Gonzaga College High School

 Gonzaga College High School is a private Catholic college-preparatory high school for boys in Washington, D.C.
 Founded by the Jesuits in 1821 as the Washington Seminary, Gonzaga is named in honor of Aloysius Gonzaga, an Italian saint from the 16th century.
 Gonzaga is the oldest boys' high school in Washington, D.C.
+The Father McKenna Center, the homeless shelter on the campus of the school makes Gonzaga the only High School in the United States with a homeless shelter on its campus.

 History

 Gonzaga was officially founded by Fr.
 Anthony Kohlmann, a Jesuit, in 1821, though there is some evidence the school began a few years earlier.
 It is the oldest educational facility in the original federal city of Washington and was at first called Washington Seminary, operating under the charter of Georgetown College (now Georgetown University and Georgetown Preparatory School respectively), which was becoming too crowded for its space at the time.
 Gonzaga's original location was on land offered to the Society of Jesus by William Matthews on F Street near 10th Street, N.W., in a building adjoining Saint Patrick's Church.
 The purpose of this school was to train seminarians, but soon after opening, it began admitting lay students.
 The school was immediately popular among Catholic families and was well enough known in its early years to attract the attention of President John Quincy Adams, who visited the school to test the boys' Latin and Greek.
 However, there were financial problems that caused the Jesuits to withdraw in 1827: their order prohibited the charging of tuition at a day school for youth.
 It continued to be run by laity until the Jesuits returned some twenty years later (with the ordinance regarding tuition changed); President Zachary Taylor presided at the commencement exercises in 1849.

+The Gonzaga Players, now the Gonzaga Dramatic Association, performing in Sheehy Theater in 1905.